 Please note the fields listed on our site are the current fields of study.
 The Committee on the Study of Religion admits students to the doctoral program who have clearly defined intellectual interests.
-In most cases, applicants should choose only one area of specialization from the list.
-There may be cases where students' interests span two fields: in such a case a student - for example, interested in Buddhism in America - may select two fields, in this case Buddhist Studies and Religions of the Americas.
-Applicants who do so, however, must clearly explain their interdisciplinary interests in their statement of purpose and also state which of the two fields would be their primary home.
+Applicants should choose only one area of specialization from the list.
+There may be cases where students' interests span two fields: in such a case a student - for example, interested in Buddhism in America - may be referred to readers in two fields, in this case Buddhist Studies and Religions of the Americas.
+Applicants must clearly explain their interdisciplinary interests in their statement of purpose and also state which field would be their primary home.
 If you find your particular field of interest is not on the GSAS site please contact us and note the field of study in your proposed program sheet in the online application tool.

 All admitted students receive the same financial aid: five years of tuition and fee assistance plus stipend, including summer stipends after years one through four.
 The stipend in years three and four is primarily underwritten by Teaching Fellowships.
 The fifth year of funding is intended for a student's final year in order to complete the dissertation.